IBM-Bluemix-Docs/mobilepush/index.md

 # About {{site.data.keyword.mobilepushshort}}
 {: #gettingstartedtemplate}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} is a service with which you can use to send notifications to mobile devices and browsers.
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} is a service which allows you to send notifications to mobile devices and browsers.
 Notifications can be targeted to all application users or to a specific set of users and devices that use tags.
 For every message that you submit to the service, the intended audience receives a notification.

 {{site.data.keyword.mobilepushshort}} is a public, shared multi-tenant service on {{site.data.keyword.cloud_notm}}. {{site.data.keyword.mobilepushshort}} service is accessed through public endpoints.
 Both the control and data plane of the service are shared across tenants. {{site.data.keyword.mobilepushshort}} service is available in the following regions:
 1. Dallas